2mol/juricho.me/content/posts/puzzle-generator.md

 ## Wiggle the grid {#wiggle}

 Time to make this grid less boring.
-I think with the setup we chose it is nice to have a function that just transforms a grid `Dict` into another grid `Dict`.
+The advantage with the setup we chose is that it's now possible to have a function that just transforms a grid `Dict` into another grid `Dict`.
 Here are the new pieces of code:

 ```elm
 module Main exposing (main)